Harshit-Mourya/code-warts/README.md

 - **Machine Learning Model:** Replace the static rules engine with a dynamic ML model (e.g., a neural network) trained on crop yield data to provide even more accurate, predictive recommendations.
 - **IoT Sensor Integration:** Allow farmers to connect low-cost, on-farm IoT soil sensors for real-time NPK data instead of relying on block-level government averages.
 - **Direct-to-Buyer Marketplace:** Create a feature that connects farmers directly with local restaurants, hotels, and buyers to sell their produce, bypassing middlemen.
+- **💬 WhatsApp Bot**
+    No app download needed.
+Farmers can get full advice (crop, fertilizer, market) 24/7 by simply sending their location or a question to our WhatsApp number.
+(Powered by Twilio API).
+   **🗣️ Voice & Vernacular (in Web App)**
+    The app features a "Microphone" button.
+Farmers can tap it and _ask_ a question in their regional language (like Hindi, Marathi, Telugu).
+The app transcribes the speech, finds the answer, and then _reads the answer back_ to them.
+(Powered by Google Cloud Speech-to-Text & Text-to-Speech).

 ## 🧑‍💻 Our Team